OpenZeppelin/Event-Scanner/README.md

 `event-scanner` ships with a `robust_provider` module that wraps Alloy providers with:

-- bounded per-call timeouts and exponential backoff retries,
+- bounded per-call timeouts and exponential backoff retries
-- automatic failover from a primary provider to one or more fallbacks,
+- automatic failover from a primary provider to one or more fallbacks
 - resilient WebSocket block subscriptions with timeout handling and reconnection.

 The main entry point is `robust_provider::RobustProviderBuilder`, which accepts a wide